 Each outstanding option to acquire S1 common stock was canceled and terminated at the effective time of the Merger and converted into the right to receive the merger consideration with respect to the number of shares of S1 common stock that would have been issuable upon a net exercise of such option, assuming the market value of the S1 common stock at the time of such exercise was equal to the value of the merger consideration as of the close of trading on the day immediately prior to the effective date of the Merger.
 Any outstanding option with a per share exercise price that was greater than or equal to such amount was cancelled and terminated and no payment was made with respect thereto.
-In addition, each S1 restricted stock unit award outstanding immediately prior to the effective time of the Merger was fully vested and cancelled, and each holder of such awards became entitled to receive the Merger Consideration for each share of S1 common stock into which the vested portion of the awards would otherwise have been converted.
+In addition, each S1 restricted stock unit award outstanding immediately prior to the effective time of S1 common stock into which the vested portion of the awards would otherwise have been converted.
+Each S1 restricted stock award was vested immediately prior to the effective time of S1 common stock into which the vested portion of the awards would otherwise have been converted.
+Each S1 restricted stock award was vested immediately prior to the effective time of the Merger and was entitled to receive the Merger Consideration for each share of S1 common stock into which the vested portion of the awards would otherwise have been converted.
 Each S1 restricted stock award was vested immediately prior to the effective time of the Merger and was entitled to receive the Merger Consideration.

-Additionally, the Company had previously purchased 1,107,000 shares of S1 stock that were held as available-for-sale securities prior to the acquisition date.
+Additionally, the Company had previously purchased 1,107,000 shares of S1 stock that were held as availablefor-sale securities prior to the acquisition date.
 The fair value of those shares as of February 13, 2012, has been included in the total purchase price with the previously unrealized gain of approximately \$1.6 million being recognized as a gain and included in other income (expense) in the statements of operations for the year ended December 31, 2012.